sonata-nfv/son-examples/README.md

 In `service-projects/` do:

-* `son-package --project sonata-empty-service -n sonata-empty-service`
+* `son-package --project sonata-empty-service-emu -n sonata-empty-service`
-* `son-package --project sonata-snort-service -n sonata-snort-service`
+* `son-package --project sonata-snort-service-emu -n sonata-snort-service`

 The created service packages can be found in: